DemaGovalla/DemaGovalla/README.md

 ### Hi there 👋

 - ⚡ About me:
-  - I'm currently a Ph.D. student versed in ML coding, reviewing plans, writing reports, and researching solutions.
+  - I'm currently a Ph.D. candidate versed in ML coding, reviewing plans, writing reports, and researching solutions.
   - Currently at the [UofA](https://www.arizona.edu/) in Tucson, AZ
   - I'm currently working on a system that enables tactile feedback in robotics-assisted minimally invasive surgery